Saturday, 7 September 2024

 War 2023 started

 At around 6:30 a.m.
-IDT (UTC+3) on 7 October 2023, "Hamas" declared the beginning of what it called "Operation Al-Aqsa Flood" expressing it had launched more than 5,000 rockets from the Gaza Strip into Israel inside a range of 20 minutes.join
+IDT (UTC+3) on 7 October 2023, "Hamas" declared the beginning of what it called "Operation Al-Aqsa Flood" expressing it had launched more than 5,000 rockets from the Gaza Strip into Israel inside a range of 20 minutes.
+Join now

 Hamas authorities said it was a reaction to the Israeli occupation, barricade of the Gaza Strip, Israeli pioneer savagery against Palestinians, limitations on the development of Palestinians, and detainment of thousands of Palestinians.Some 1,140 people died during the assault and around 240 were taken into Gaza as hostages.